-Stamp duty is one of the critical things First Home Buyers in Australia need to understand when it comes to buying their first home.
+Stamp duty (Also known as transfer duty) is one of the critical things First Home Buyers in Australia need to understand about buying their first home.

 So if you want to:

 Know if you have to pay stamp duty in 2023